axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-19-RADICAL COMPANIES for the Impatient.markdown

      <th><p style="text-align: right; text-align: top; padding-right: 1m; ; ">Experimental Projects</p>
      </th>
      <td>At one point Google got a lot of coverage for their policy of allowing everybody to use 20% of their time to work on side projects and  things like Google News came out of it.
 That was a generous policy given by the <SPAN STYLE="FONT-SIZE: SMALLER; ">FIAT</SPAN> owners, but the same owners later took it away.
-      <p>For a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL COMPANY</SPAN> the equivalent thing would be to put up a “20%” Banner and co-owners could allocate RADs to it as they see fit.
+      <p>For a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> company the equivalent thing would be to put up a “20%” Banner and co-owners could allocate RADs to it as they see fit.
 Or more specifically, a “Google News” Banner could fund that specific project.
       </p>
      </td>
     </tr>